microsoft/terminal/doc/specs/Configuration object for profiles.md

 ```

 When certain appearance settings are changed via OSC sequences (such as the background color), only the focused/regular
 appearance will change and the unfocused one will remain unchanged.
+However, since the unfocused settings object inherits
+from the regular one, it will still apply the change (provided it does not define its own value for that setting).

 ## Capabilities